The mission of Cincinnati Shuls is to provide useful and relevant information to the Orthodox Jewish community.

 To Become A Cincinnati Shuls Member:

 Send your name and email address to the Cincinnati Shuls Staff.
 Additionally, due to the relatively recent incidents of SPAMing, we have a new policy for signing up members.
 All non-verified members of the community should send us at least three reliable references as to why you would be a good member of CincinnatiShuls.
 We value our member’s safety and identities.

-To Unsubscribe As A Member:<br/ >To unsubscribe by email, send an email to email@example.com.
+To Unsubscribe As A Member:<br/ >To unsubscribe by email, send an email to firstname.lastname@example.org.

 Members have four options for receiving emails from Cincinnati Shuls members…